NikiKa1971/SoftUni-Java/README.md

 # SoftUni-Java
- About A repository that stores my exercises from the courses listed above.
+A repository that stores my exercises from the courses.

 Fundamentals